kenderb/home_design_SPA/README.md

 1. On the terminal navigate to the project directory using `cd home_design_SPA/`.
 2. Install dependencies using: `npm install`.
+3. Use the `.env_sample` file in the root directory to put your Unsplash API key in the value `API_KEY=YOUR_API_KEY_HERE` after that save the file as `.env`.
-2. Run a server using: `npx webpack serve`.
+4. Run a server using: `npx webpack serve`.
-3. Open `http://localhost:3000/` in your browser or open the index.html on your browser.
+5. Open `http://localhost:3000/` in your browser or open the index.html on your browser.

 ## Authors